 Perhaps most well known for its powerful stomach-soothing properties, some research suggests that mint could cause a dip in testosterone levels.

-In particular, spearmint and peppermint — two herbs that hail from the mint family of plants — have been shown to have a direct impact on testosterone.
+In particular, spearmint and peppermint — two herbs that hail from the mint family of plants — have been shown to directly affect testosterone.

 One 30-day study in 42 women showed that drinking spearmint herbal tea daily caused a significant decline in testosterone levels (

-Meanwhile, another animal study noted that drinking peppermint tea altered hormone levels in rats, leading to a decrease in testosterone, compared to a control group (
+What’s more, another animal study noted that drinking peppermint tea altered hormone levels in rats, leading to a decrease in testosterone, compared with a control group (

 However, most research on mint and testosterone focuses on women or animals.

 High quality human studies focusing on both genders are needed to assess how mint affects testosterone levels in both men and women.

 Licorice root is an ingredient commonly used to sweeten candies and beverages.

 It’s also a popular natural remedy in holistic medicine and often used to treat everything from chronic pain to persistent coughing (

 In recent years, several studies have found that licorice may also influence hormone levels, potentially leading to a decline in testosterone over time.

-In one study, 25 men consumed 7 grams of licorice root daily, which caused a 26% drop in testosterone levels after just one week (
+In one study, 25 men consumed 7 grams of licorice root daily, which caused a 26% drop in testosterone levels after just 1 week (

 Another small study showed that licorice may reduce testosterone levels in women as well, reporting that 3.5 grams of licorice daily decreased testosterone levels by 32% after just one menstrual cycle (